bbranquinho/skip-the-dishes/README.md

 ## 5. Technologies

-The following technologies are used for the "domain module" development.
+The following technologies are used for each "domain module".

     1. Java
     2. Kotlin